 Rainbow Primary School is delighted to support you through your child’s reading journey.
 This page aims to support you at home with your child’s phonics and reading.
-Our school follows the Read Write Inc. scheme.
-You can click http://www.ruthmiskin.com/ to find out more.
+Our school follows the Letters and Sounds scheme.
+You can visit http://www.letters-and-sounds.com/what-is-letters-and-sounds-.html to find out more.

-We have phonics lessons for 60 minutes each day.
+We have phonics lessons for 20 minutes at the start of each day.
 Phonics is then applied through reading and writing lessons so that the children have lots of opportunities to apply their knowledge.
 Take a look at some important information about phonics below.

 What the government requires children to learn in phonics: